 Just as Kathryn was embracing this newfound insight, she learned Picket Fences was going to close.
 After nine hard years of building a successful business, previous owner Aimee Laughlin was ready to move on to a new stage in her life.
 Kathryn wasn’t willing to let Picket Fences go.
 Inspired by her father, also a small business owner, and her mother’s love of decorating, she took a chance and purchased the store herself.

-Eleven years later, Kathryn still enjoys the challenges of tracking changing trends, sorting through countless products to find the best items for the store and watching the children’s and maternity industry grow.
+Eighteen years later, Kathryn still enjoys the challenges of tracking changing trends, sorting through countless products to find the best items for the store and watching the children’s industry grow.
 She finds joy in seeing mothers return when they are expecting their next little miracle.
-Kathryn especially finds it satisfying when Aimee stops back in, these days shopping for her own grandchild.
+Kathryn especially finds it satisfying when Aimee stops back in, these days shopping for her own grandchildren.

-After two decades, Picket Fences has become part of the Austin community and is excited to be there for decades to come.
+After three decades, Picket Fences has become part of the Austin community and is excited to be here for decades to come.